hartwigmedical/hmftools/neo/README.md

 <p align="center">
   <img src="src/main/resources/NeoOverview.png" width="700">
 </p>
 Although Neo annotates with expression information from RNA (where available), the neoepitope predictions are currently based solely on mutations found in DNA.
 Hence we specifically ignore RNA events such as circular RNA, RNA editing, endogenous retroviruses and alternative splicing as we are unable to determine if these are tumor specific.
 High confidence fusions detected in RNA but not found in DNA are also currently ignored (see future improvements).
-Neo also miss protein level events including non-canonical reading frames, post translational amino acid modifications & proteasomal peptide splicing.
+Neo also misses protein level events including non-canonical reading frames, post translational amino acid modifications & proteasomal peptide splicing.

 ## Commands